 You can see the scratches and wear marks on the headboard.
 The old paint started coming through.
 This bedroom will be updated this summer.
-Therefore, it was time to tackle the furniture.
+It was time to tackle the furniture.

 I always wanted a curved vintage bed for our spare bedroom.
 Years ago, I friend found this in Pennsylvania.
 She wanted the dresser and I wanted the bed.
 The bed costed me $100.

-This photo isn’t the best but you can see the ugly color.
+This is not the best.
+You can see the ugly color.
 Let me tell you, the photo shows the color lighter.
 It was the ugliest green paint E-V-E-R!
-And, I love green but not this yellowish baby poop color green.
-Literally, it was a horrible color.
+I love green.
+Not this baby food green color.
+Literally, it was worst color on a piece of furniture.

 Originally, I painted the piece in Annie Sloan’s French Linen and Pure White for the trim.
-Shortly after moving here to the new house, I had started working on the footboard of the bed.
+After moving here to the new house, I had started working on the footboard of the bed.

 My favorite Chalk Paint to use is Annie Sloan’s Chalk Paint.
 The first two coats will go on streaky.
 You just need to be patient.
-When you get the finial coat on, it will look amazing.
+After the finial coat goes on, it will look amazing.

 To start the project, I began by painting the center wood piece.
 With a fine grit sanding block, I sanded the scratch marks on the headboard from the grandchildren.
-Not sure what they used on it but they were pretty little when it was marked up.
 A light sanding will help the paint to go on more evenly.

 This photo is with two coats of chalk paint.
-Because I am using Pure White, it will take four coats total for full coverage.
+With the Pure White, it will take four coats total for full coverage.
 Typically, I will allow the paint to dry for 2 hours in between coats.